dancormier/malloriepotaznick.com/src/pages/home/index.md

           you've tried everything to get your disordered eating habits under control to no avail, and you're left with feelings of frustration, shame, and guilt over your behaviors.
 You're not alone!
-With the help of therapy you can learn to gain back the control that eating disorder voice has stolen from you, and attain freedom again!
+With the help of counseling you can learn to gain back the control that eating disorder voice has stolen from you, and attain freedom again!

           [Learn more about eating disorders](/eatingdisorders)
       - body: >-
           # Other Disorders

           <img src="/img/ben-white-194220-unsplash.jpg" alt="image-description"
           />

-          In addition to anxiety and eating disorders, I have an extensive background treating chronic stress, depression, addiction, autism, and grief.
+          In addition to anxiety and eating disorders, I have an extensive background treating chronic stress, depression, substance abuse, autism, and grief.
   - body: >-
       ## Have Questions?